Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Extensions and complements

-for a suitable constant $C_\varepsilon$ by Corollary~\ref{cor:symm}.
-On the other hand, a form of Talagrand's concentration inequality \cite[Theorem 6.10]{BLM13} yields
+for a suitable constant $C_\varepsilon$ by Corollary~\ref{corsymm}.
+On the other hand, a form of Talagrand's concentration inequality \cite{BLM13}, Theorem 6.10, yields

-for all $t\ge 0$, where $c$ is a universal constant.
-The proof is completed by combining these bounds as in the proof of Corollary~\ref{cor:concmain}. \end{proof}
+for all $t\ge0$, where $c$ is a universal constant.
+The proof is completed by combining these bounds as in the proof of Corollary~\ref{corconcmain}. \end{pf}

-Corollary~\ref{cor:concvar} should be compared with the matrix Bernstein inequality in \cite{Tro12}, which reads as follows in our setting (we omit the explicit constants):
+Corollary~\ref{corconcvar} should be compared with the matrix Bernstein inequality in \cite{Tro12}, which reads as follows in our setting (we omit the explicit constants):

-While this result looks quite different at first sight than Corollary~\ref{cor:concvar}, the latter yields strictly better tail behavior up to universal constants: indeed, note that
+While this result looks quite different at first sight than Corollary~\ref{corconcvar}, the latter yields strictly better tail behavior up to universal constants: indeed, note that

 using $2x-1\le x^2$.
 The discrepancy between these results is readily explained.
-In our sharp bounds, the variance term $\tilde\sigma$ only appears in the mean of $\|X\|$ and not in the fluctuations: the latter only depend on the uniform parameter $\tilde\sigma_*$ and do not capture the variance.
-A tail bound in terms of the parameters $\tilde\sigma$ and $\tilde\sigma_*$ should therefore indeed be of subgaussian type, as in Corollary~\ref{cor:concvar}, rather than of Bernstein type as might be expected from the ``matrix concentration'' approach.
-Using a Bernstein form of Talagrand's concentration inequality (such as \cite[Theorem 3]{Mas00}) in the proof of Corollary~\ref{cor:concvar} does not lead to any further improvement in the present setting.
+In our sharp bounds, the variance term $\tilde\sigma$ only appears in the mean of $\llVert X\rrVert $ and not in the fluctuations: the latter only depend on the uniform parameter $\tilde\sigma_*$ and do not capture the variance.
+A tail bound in terms of $\tilde\sigma$ and $\tilde\sigma_*$ should therefore indeed be of Hoeffding type, as in Corollary~\ref{corconcvar}, rather than of Bernstein type as might be expected from the ``matrix concentration'' approach.
+Using a Bernstein form of Talagrand's concentration inequality \cite{Mas00}, Theorem 3, in the proof of Corollary~\ref{corconcvar} does not lead to any further improvement in the present setting.

-\begin{rem} If $X_{ij}$ in Corollary~\ref{cor:concvar} are only assumed to centered (rather than symmetric), we can symmetrize as in the proof of Corollary~\ref{cor:subg2} to obtain
+\begin{rem} If $X_{ij}$ in Corollary~\ref{corconcvar} are only assumed to centered (rather than symmetric), we can symmetrize as in the proof of Corollary~\ref{corsubg2} to obtain

-Unfortunately, this results in an additional factor $\sqrt{2}$ in the probability bound, which is suboptimal for Wigner matrices.
+Unfortunately, this results in an additional factor $\sqrt{2}$ in the leading term, which is suboptimal for Wigner matrices.
 We do not know whether it is possible, in general, to improve the constant when the entries are not symmetrically distributed.

-Corollary~\ref{cor:concvar} (and Corollary~\ref{cor:symm} which is used in its proof) also admit direct analogues in the setting of rectangular matrices.
+Corollary~\ref{corconcvar} (and Corollary~\ref{corsymm} which is used in its proof) also admit direct analogues in the setting of rectangular matrices.
 As the proofs are essentially identical to the ones given above, we leave such extensions to the reader. \end{rem}